publicdocs/uscode/assets/md/titles/usc28a/us/usc/t28a/courtRules2/m__us_usc_t28a_courtRules2_ruleB.md

         (e) The plaintiff may invoke state-law remedies under Rule 64 for seizure of person or property for the purpose of securing satisfaction of the judgment.

-    (2) __Notice to Defendant.
-No default judgment may be entered except upon proof—which may be by affidavit—that:__
+    (2)  __Notice to Defendant__  __.__

-        (a) the complaint, summons, and process of attachment or garnishment have been served on the defendant in a manner authorized by Rule 4;
+     No default judgment may be entered except upon proof—which may be by affidavit—that:    (a) the complaint, summons, and process of attachment or garnishment have been served on the defendant in a manner authorized by Rule 4;

         (b) the plaintiff or the garnishee has mailed to the defendant the complaint, summons, and process of attachment or garnishment, using any form of mail requiring a return receipt; or